-Now, with the relaunch of the Nokia 3310, Nokia is back in the spotlight worldwide.
+With the relaunch of the Nokia 3310, Nokia tried to get back in the spotlight worldwide.
+Even if people are not into their smartphones like they once were, the company still deserves recognition for carrying on its shoulders the cell phone trend for a really long time.
 It’s time to see a brief Nokia phones history in images, capturing the most important gadgets launched by Nokia in the past decades.

 Mobira Talkman was the first mobile phone launched by the Finnish company.
 Produced in 1985, it was actually a cell phone that was designed to be used in the car, allowing the user to make and receive calls while they are on the move.

 Nokia Cityman 1320, a phone launched in 1987, is the classic mobile phone with a “brick design” that makes us smile.
 But, at that time, it was innovative and attractive for most customers.
 As proof, this cell phone was used even by the Russian President, Mikhail Gorbachev.

 Nokia 9000 Communicator, launched in 1996, is considered the first smartphone in the world that was accessible to the general public.
 It features a folding monochrome screen and keypad buttons.
 At that time, Nokia 9000 was used as phone, fax and it did feature an Internet connection.